“Coward: One who, in a perilous emergency, thinks with his legs.”

 But, if you do have an emergency that requires tapping into the fund, you have time to recover and can save a little more each month to get back to where you were and, hopefully, exceed it because you’ve established the habit of saving more.

 There is one mandatory item to make this work: disability insurance.
 When you’re young, you can afford to invest your emergency fund in the markets because you have a lifetime of wages to cushion you against any loss.
 If you become disabled and can’t work, that changes everything.
 If you’re not protected against that possibility, the results can be disastrous.
 Scraping by on SSI when you’re disabled is not the place you want to be.
-I teach about disability insurance as one of the 20 lessons in the Winning With Money course.
+If you want to learn how much disability insurance you need, you can find out with myFinancialAnswers.
 Go check it out!

 Investing your emergency fund when you’re older.